Click Here to download the slides from the video above.

 Additionally, an SMIA is transferred for the present value of future income payments.
 The present value is determined by what the Annuitant, or the Seller, will accept and what a Buyer will pay.

-Can I Purchase An SMIA With My IRA?
+Can I Purchase Secondary Market Annuities With My IRA?

 Yes, most Secondary Market Annuities can be purchase with IRA money.
 A self directed IRA is required and we can assist you setting up a self directed IRA with a custodian familiar with the Secondary Market Annuity marketplace.

-It’s important to note that Self Directed IRA’s do have nominal fees- our Self Direct IRA provider charges $50 to set up an account and $130 per year.
+It’s important to note that Self Directed IRA’s do have nominal fees- we have three preferred IRA custodians, please contact us for more details.